King Diamond: King Diamond

 He appeared on Volbeat's 2013 album, Outlaw Gentlemen & Shady Ladies, providing guest vocals on the track "Room 24".
 This collaboration resulted in another Grammy nomination for Best Metal Performance at the 56th Annual Grammy Awards.
 In August 2013 Diamond performed at Open Air Bloodstock Festival, UK.

 Slayer was chosen to headline the 2015 Rockstar Energy Mayhem Festival.
 The bands HELLYEAH, King Diamond, The Devil Wears Prada, Thy Art Is Murder, Jungle Rot, Sister Sin, Sworn In, Shattered Sun, Feed Her To The Sharks, Code Orange and Kissing Candice also participated in the Rockstar Tour.

 In 2018, King Diamond began work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
 The first part of the series was later revealed to be titled The Institute; the title has since been changed to Saint Lucifer's Hospital 1920.
 Originally intended for release in 2020, it faced multiple delays before its planned release in 2026.
 This delay was in part due to Diamond taking his time on perfecting new material by both the King Diamond band and the reunited Mercyful Fate.

+In the spring and summer of 2025, King Diamond toured Europe, bringing along Paradise Lost, Angel Witch and Unto Others.
 In November of 2025 Diamond was honored by the Danish Arts Foundation and was given the lifetime honour for his "very special efforts and contributions to Danish art and cultural life."
 In addition Diamond will receive a yearly 189,000 Danish Krona (about $26,000) grant from the foundation for the rest of his life.